functionland/testnet-server/README.md

 | Order No. | Email | Amount | Shipping Phone Number (Masked to the last 4 digist only for security) |
 |-----------|-----------|-------------|---------------------|

+- `.tokens` : the first line of this file holds the seed to an account with enough funds to execute join requests and fund them with gas token

 Please make sure each entry is correctly placed under the corresponding column header.